 Search

-Parents of Drug Addicts: Do’s & Don’ts With Their Children
+Parents of Addicted Loved Ones: Do’s & Don’ts

 All relationships have different degrees of agreed-upon behaviors and dynamics.
 In healthy relationships, both parties demonstrate mutual respect and compassion for each other’s needs.
 In these dynamics, communication is clear, it feels safe to express concerns, and there is a sense of support and safety even if disagreement or conflict arises.

-Boundaries- which are the limits we set for ourselves and with our loved ones- are critical components in our relationships with our addict child.
+Healthy boundaries- which are the limits we set for ourselves and with our loved ones- are critical components in our relationships with our child struggling with substance use disorder or mental health disorders.

-Here is a list of “Dos and Don’ts” when parenting an addict child.
+Here is a list of “Dos and Don’ts” when parenting a child with alcohol or drug addiction:

 Do Support Treatment and Recovery

-Addiction straps the sufferer financially, and many addicts who want help are unable to fund their own treatments.
-One of the greatest acts of love a parent can provide for his or her addict child is the welcoming initiative towards treatment and recovery.
-This can be through locating residential programs, support group meetings, psychiatrists or therapists, or alternative medications.
+Addiction, drug abuse, and alcohol abuse strap the sufferer financially, and many people suffering with substance use disorder who want help are unable to fund their own treatments.
+One of the greatest acts of love a parent can provide for his or her child struggling with substance abuse is the welcoming initiative towards treatment and addiction recovery.
+This can be through locating residential programs, support group meetings, family therapy, psychiatrists or therapists, alternative medications, or a sober living house.
 It can also mean providing financial assistance and support in funding these efforts.

-Do decide what is non-negotiable with your addict child, outline the consequences, and STICK TO IT.
+Do decide what is non-negotiable with your child, outline the consequences, and STICK TO IT.

-As a parent, it is critical to know your own limitations and needs, and it is critical to establish exactly what will happen if those limitations are crossed.
+As parents or family members, it is critical to know your own feelings, limitations and needs, set healthy boundaries, and establish exactly what will happen if those limitations are crossed.
 Clear communication cannot be emphasized enough.
 Addiction is built on a foundation of deceit and manipulation, and the front lines of these behaviors often occur within the family itself.

 Here are some examples of recommended non-negotiable boundaries for an addict child.